 During the welcome week, you have the chance to introduce yourself and to discover the learning environment with a warm-up game.

 PROTOTYPING / Week 2 (5.9. – 11.9.2019)

 In this week, we focus on prototypes: why and how do we build them?
-You will learn about the concept of the critical function of a prototype, different types of prototypes, and prototyping techniques.
+You will learn about going from an idea to a prototype, different types of prototypes, and prototyping techniques.